-both these amounts are revalued from the date you left the Scheme up to the date of your death, in the way described under Revaluation and Pension Increases above.
+an amount equal to 50% of your Deferred Pension revalued from the date you left the Scheme up to the date of your death, in the way described under Revaluation and Pension Increases on page 29.

 (If you marry/re-marry after leaving service and your spouse is more than 5 years younger than you a reduction of 0.2% to the spouse's pension for each complete month in excess of 5 years will be made.
 Moreover, in case of post-leaving marriages, a spouse will only become eligible for a pension if your marriage has been at least of one year's duration at the date of your death and you are not judicially separated.)